A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Plans and their Properties

-We briefly describe the structure of plan $P$ at time $t$.
-(See Appendix~\ref{sec:plan-updates} for details and Figure~\ref{fig:packets-plans} for illustration.)
-Slot $\tau\ge t$ is called \textit{tight} in $P$ if $\packetslack(P, \tau) = 0$.
-According to our convention for $\packetslack(P,t-1)$, we also consider $t-1$ to be a tight slot.
-If the tight slots of $P$ are $t_0 = t-1 < t_1 < t_2 < \cdots$, then for each $i\ge 1$ the time interval $(t_{i-1},t_i] = \braced{t_{i-1}+1, t_{i-1}+2, \dots, t_i}$ is called a \emph{segment} of $P$.
-In words, the tight slots divide the plan into segments, each starting right after a tight slot and ending at (and including) the next tight slot.
-The significance of a segment $(t_{i-1},t_i]$ is that in any schedule of $P$ all packets in $P$ with deadlines in $(t_{i-1},t_i]$ must be scheduled in this segment.
-Thus, slightly abusing terminology, we occasionally think of each segment as a set of packets, namely the packets in $P$ that must be scheduled in the segment.
-Within a segment, packets from $P$ can be permuted, although only in some restricted ways.
+Let $\planP$ be a plan for the set of packets pending at some time $t$.
+We now discuss the structure of $\planP$.
+(See Figure~\ref{fig:packets-plans} for an illustration.)
+Slot $\tau\ge t$ is called \textit{tight} in $\planP$ if $\packetslack(\planP, \tau) = 0$.
+In particular, according to our conventions above, slots $t-1$ and $T$ are tight.
+If the tight slots of $\planP$ are $t_0 = t-1 < t_1 < t_2 < \cdots < t_c = T$, then for each $i = 1,2,...,c$ the time interval $(t_{i-1},t_i] = \braced{t_{i-1}+1, t_{i-1}+2, \dots, t_i}$ is called a \emph{segment} of $\planP$.
+In other words, the tight slots divide the time range into segments, each starting right after a tight slot and ending at (and including) the next tight slot.
+The significance of a segment $(t_{i-1},t_i]$ is that in any schedule of $\planP$ all packets in $\planP(t_{i-1},t_i]$ must be scheduled in this segment.
+Thus, slightly abusing terminology, we occasionally think of each segment as a set of packets to be scheduled in this segment, namely the set $\planP(t_{i-1},t_i]$.
+Within a segment, packets from $\planP$ can be permuted, although only in some restricted ways.
 In particular, the first slot of a segment may contain any packet from that segment (see Observation~\ref{obs: plan properties}).
-By $\initialsegment(P)$ we denote the initial segment $(t_0,t_1]$ of $P$; this segment will play a special role in our algorithm.
+Let $\alpha = t_1$ be the first tight slot of plan $\planP$ (we regard tight slot $t_0 = t-1$ as the ``0-th tight slot'').
+The first tight slot $\alpha$ will play a special role in our algorithm, together with the segment $[t, \alpha] = (t_0,t_1]$ of $\planP$, called the \emph{initial segment}.
+Whenever we consider several plans at a time $t$ and some ambiguity arises, we will write $\alpha = \alpha_{\planP}$, to indicate that $\alpha$ is the first tight slot for this specific plan $\planP$.